sabq4org/sabq.news/docs/ai-models-migration.md

     - Updated inline model reference from "gpt-4o" to "gpt-5.1"

 12. **server/embeddingsService.ts**
-    - Updated model from "gpt-4o-mini" to "gpt-5.1"
+    - ⚠️ **EXCEPTION:** Embeddings model intentionally NOT migrated
+    - Keeps `text-embedding-3-large` for vector generation (required for embeddings)
+    - Only entity extraction updated to use gpt-5.1 (chat completion task)

 13. **server/data-story-routes.ts**
     - Updated model reference from "gpt-4o" to "gpt-5.1"